Inventory Management vs. Warehouse Management

 Which System Do You Need?

-Warehouse management systems tend to include more features which optimize warehouse operations and inventory.
+Warehouse management systems tend to include more features that optimize warehouse operations and inventory.
 As such, some enterprise-level companies prefer using warehouse management software since it has more comprehensive functionality.
 It’s important to note some inventory management software systems may include modules for warehouse management, though not always.

 Chart of WMS Buyer Motivations